 The book contains fifteen chapters which cover a range of issues across different levels of education.
-The first chapter entitled “Neo-liberalism, International Financial Institutions (IFIs), and a Vision for Higher Education in Bangladesh”, contributed by Dr. Ariful Haq Kabir, a faculty at the Institute of Education & Research (IER), Dhaka University, focuses on the higher education sector in Bangladesh, covering its background and move towards neo-liberalism from the 1990s.
+The first chapter entitled "Neo-liberalism, International Financial Institutions (IFIs), and a Vision for Higher Education in Bangladesh", contributed by Dr. Ariful Haq Kabir, a faculty at the Institute of Education and Research (IER), Dhaka University, focuses on the higher education sector in Bangladesh, covering its background and move towards neo-liberalism from the 1990s.
 The author critically examines the formulation of higher education policy and how such policy is often shaped by the interests of those in power.
-Kabir draws our attention to a recent development in higher education, the introduction of the ‘Strategic Plan for Higher Education (SPHE)’ by the University Grants Commission of Bangladesh.
+Kabir draws our attention to a recent development in higher education, the introduction of the 'Strategic Plan for Higher Education (SPHE)' by the University Grants Commission of Bangladesh.
 He argues that the historical, social and cultural contexts of the country were rarely considered in formulating SPHE.
-The author also discusses how private universities are increasingly becoming a symbol as well as a mechanism of the power elite’s involvement in the higher education sector and help to reduce state responsibility for this sector.
+The author also discusses how private universities are increasingly becoming a symbol as well as a mechanism of the power elite's involvement in the higher education sector and help to reduce state responsibility for this sector.

 In the second chapter on "Operational Curriculum and Citizenship: An Exploration of What Happens in the Bangladesh Secondary School Classroom", Safayet Alam (University of Canterbury) attempts to explore the ways in which present teaching-learning practices in secondary classrooms address the need to develop creative and critical citizenry in both local and global contexts.
 The author argues that the present teaching-learning practices, which involve rote learning and private coaching, reduce the social awareness which is needed to motivate a desire to cultivate a critical and committed citizenry.